FixedEffects/FixedEffectModels.jl/README.md

 ### How does FixedEffectModels works

 When a regression model contains a large number of high dimensional categorical variables, the design matrix constructed in OLS can be too large to fit into memory.
-This package allows to still estimate models in this situation.
+This package is designed to estimate models in these situations.

 Denote the model `y = X β + D θ + e` where X is a matrix with few columns and D has a large number of columns.
-The method implemented in this package tests for `β` in two steps:
+This package returns the estimates for `β`, along with their standard errors, in two steps:

 1. `y, X`  are regressed on `D` by conjugate gradient least squares (conjugate gradient applied to the equations `D'D α = D'y` and `D'D γ = D'X`).